zimolzak/amia-2022-symposium/README.md

 ## Modeling sx control with HL7 FHIR

 Nan Huo.
 FHIR-based mCODE model: "minimal common oncology data elements."
-E2C2 project at Mayo: surveys pts on sx---"ehr fffacilitated cancer symptom control."
+E2C2 project at Mayo: surveys pts on sx---"EHR facilitated cancer symptom control."
 The things that collects were not covered by mCODE.
 FSH is FHIR shorthand, a domain specific lang for defining FHIR. $N = 25$ vars in E2C2, and $\frac{11}{25}$ are not well covered, hence extending the model.
 FHIR allows mult tools: *FSH